 EPDM

 Ethylene propylene diene monomer (EPDM) is the only true synthetic rubber typically used in roofing.
 It’s also the earliest type of rubber roof membrane, so it’s been well-tested over the years.
-It can last up to 60 years with proper maintenance and usually lasts at least 20.
+With proper maintenance, it can last up to 60 years, and it usually lasts at least 20.

 Pros and Cons of EPDM